Personalize Your Payout Strategy

 What’s your gender?

-Longer life spans apply here, too.
-Women, on average, outlive men.
-Take gender into account in your claiming strategy.
-Look at your gene pool, retirement expectations, and whether or not you’ll receive dependent Social Security benefits should you lose your spouse.
+Since women, on average, outlive men, take gender into account in your claiming strategy.
+Look at your gene pool, retirement expectations, and whether you’ll receive dependent Social Security benefits should you lose your spouse.